akhand227/travel-recommendation/README.md

 Data Source: dset.csv

-<strong>Euclidean distance is calculated between the common hotels between travellers.
+**Euclidean distance is calculated between the common hotels between travellers.
 The similarity is indirectly proportional to distance.
-As the distance increases, similarity decreases and vice versa.<strong>
+As the distance increases, similarity decreases and vice versa. **

-*AIM*
+**AIM**
 1. Find similar travellers based on user recommendations.
 2. Provide the user with hotel recommendations from travelers most similar to user.
 3. Similarity between user and other travellers is calculated based on common user reviews (Eucledian distance function).